 Currently, oncologists base their treatment strategy on standard chemotherapy protocols for specific types of cancer.
 While lung cancer patients with EGFr or ALK mutations may be eligible for newer targeted therapies, those without mutations will be treated with one of several platinum doublets that combine cisplatin or carboplatin with vinorelbine, paclitaxel, gemcitabine, Docetaxel or pemetrexed.
 While small cell patients most often receive cisplatin plus etoposide or cisplatin plus irinotecan.

 These protocols, developed over years of clinical trials, assign patients to the drugs for which they have the greatest statistical probability of response.
 Even with the standard expected response rate of 30 percent, that leaves 7 out of 10 patients receiving treatment without benefit.

 Just like in the cases of, , and the other lung cancer patients helped by our staff at Rational Therapeutics, let us help find the right treatment for you.
-Read their stories.
+Click on their names above to read their stories.